 Step 3: Close the year and create a new opening transaction

 After you have verified the ending balances, you are now ready to transfer the balances to the new fiscal year.
-The good news is Microsoft Dynamics AX will allow you to repeat this process over and over, and you can set your parameters so only the final posting is reported in the accounts.
-With this setting, you don’t have a mile long list of closing/opening transactions; it’s neat and it’s complete.
+The good news is Dynamics 365 implementation will allow you to repeat this process over and over, and you can set your parameters so only the final posting is reported in the accounts.
+With this setting, you don’t have a mile-long list of closing/opening transactions; it’s neat and it’s complete.
 This process will close your profit and loss accounts to the Retained Earnings account and transfer your balance sheet accounts.

 DON’T FORGET: In Microsoft Dynamics AX 2012 you can choose to have the balances transferred with or without financial dimensions.